 |Program: BA in Criminal Justice|

 The BA in Criminal Justice at Washington State University Global Campus offers a fully online, comprehensive program.
-The program prepares students with strong leadership skills for employment positions at the local, state, and federal levels in the criminal justice field.
+The program prepares students with strong leadership skills for local, state, and federal employment positions in the criminal justice field.
 Core principles of the online criminal justice bachelor’s degree program cover problem-driven research courses and provide real-world experience to apply to career positions after graduation.
 Students also learn critical thinking skills and practical knowledge to advance in criminal justice.

 WSU’s criminal justice program is the second oldest continuous criminal justice program.
 It started in 1943.
 Graduates find career opportunities in crime analysis, community corrections, victim advocacy, child protective services, border security, cyber-crime prevention, security/loss prevention, and court administration.
 WSU’s BS in Criminal Justice is 120-semester credits, including 40 upper-level courses.
 Some transfer credits are accepted.